 How is the GPA framework delivered?

-Sysco will provide the GPA and any assigned mentors with logins to an online facility called the Learning Assistant platform where the competency framework is located, and the GPA will upload written work and evidence to this portal.
 The GP mentor will use their login to regularly mark the work uploaded and can manually set notifications to create regular checks to review work.
-We will have sight of the GPAs progress throughout the programme as we have a login to the platform also.
-We will provide monthly progress reports to keep the GPA and the practice updated, highlight any concerns, and keep momentum.
+The Training Hub does have sight of the GPAs progress throughout the programme as we have a login to the platform also and we will provide monthly progress updates to keep the GPA, and the practice updated, highlight any concerns, and to keep momentum.
+Once the portfolio is completed and signed of as competent by the GP mentor, this then goes through the verification process and onto certification if successful.

 What funding is available?